 The role of the CaRVTA Continuing Education (CE) Committee is to provide an approval process and certification of CE content.
 The aim of the Continuing Education Committee is to help provide quality CE content and record keeping.
 We will strive to provide the help needed by individuals who want to obtain accreditation for their organizational or individual presentation and/or training courses.
 Our vision of the California Registered Veterinary Technicians Association is dedicated to strengthening the veterinary health care team and promoting the role of the licensed RVT in the veterinary care profession.

 The California Registered Veterinary Technicians Association is committed to helping our members become leaders in the RVT field.
 CaRVTA memberships are available to all individuals involved in the veterinary and animal care profession, from practicing California RVTs and industry providers to veterinary practice managers and students enrolled in a California RVT program.
 CaRVTA works hard to make sure our members' voices are heard in Sacramento.
 We represent RVTs at California's Veterinary Medical Board meetings, VMB committee meetings, and the State legislature.
 Your CaRVTA Board also works with the State government to promote legislation favorable to the RVT profession, such as adding an RVT to the VMB and granting title protection for RVTs.

 Industry and Public Relations Committee

-To Add yourself to the Volunteer Pool, on your membership page - click EDIT under GROUPS and check the box.
+To Add yourself to the Volunteer Pool, on your profile page - click EDIT PROFILE

 Your Volunteer Profile